Vietnamese-German University: Research

-In March 2010, VGU's first research centre, the “Vietnamese German Transport Research Centre” (VGTRC), was founded.
+In March 2010, VGU's first research centre, the “Vietnamese–German Transport Research Centre” (VGTRC), was founded.

 Campus

-VGU campus is located at Binh Duong New City, Vietnam.
-Also a bigger, more modern and more equipped new campus is getting build.
-The World Bank loan which was approved in June 2010, is mainly for the construction of this new campus.
-The campus will be located in Binh Duong Province, 45 km away from HCMC.
+VGU opened its new campus in 2023 at Bến Cát Town, Bình Dương, Vietnam.
+It is a bigger, more modern and more equipped new campus with state-of-the-art facilities with engineering labs, sports complex, events hall, etc. The World Bank loan of USD 180 million, which was approved in June 2010, is mainly for the construction of this new campus.
+The new campus is now located in Binh Duong Province, 45 km away from HCMC.
 Next to its teaching buildings, the plans also include VGU's research centers and dormitories.
-The construction of the new campus is to follow the latest technologies: renewable energies, ecological construction methods, etc.
+The construction of the new campus is to follow the latest sustainable technologies: renewable energies, ecological construction methods, etc.